Fentanyl addiction - signs, support and treatment

 If you or someone you care about is looking for a life away from fentanyl abuse, Priory can provide the care and support needed to recover.
 We create personalised treatment programmes so that people can get the treatment that will be the most effective for them.

-If detoxification is needed, our specialist team will be able to provide round the clock care to make sure the process is as safe and comfortable as possible.
+If drug detoxification is needed, our specialist team will be able to provide round the clock care to make sure the process is as safe and comfortable as possible.

 Inpatient rehabilitation may also be recommended, where therapies can help to address the root of the addiction.
 During this time, a person can also learn coping strategies for life outside of drug addiction.
 There is also outpatient therapy available, which is flexible around work and personal commitments.